 If you can’t stand the overpowering smell of blue cheese, or perhaps you run out of it unexpectedly, no need to feel blue.
 These are some common alternatives that you may consider trying.

 Feta is a type of cheese made from sheep’s milk alone or combined with goat’s milk.
 The former version is slightly tart while the latter version with goat’s milk is milder.
 For this reason, it is quite similar to blue cheese, minus the stinking scent.

 Another noticeable difference is that feta does not have mold in it, which is easy on the eye.
 If you put the texture into perspective, they are nearly the same, except that blue cheese appears to be a bit tender.

-It’s worth knowing that feta cheese is stored in brine (8-10% salinity), which explains its distinctive salty taste.
+It’s worth knowing that this cheese is stored in brine (8-10% salinity), which explains feta cheese’s distinctive taste.
 It’s okay to use feta in place of blue cheese in salad, sandwich, or even sauce (since it is soft and easy to melt).

 As the name implies, goat cheese is made entirely from goat’s milk.
 People say that goat cheese is the long lost brother of feta because the two have a lot in common.
 Both have crumbly to spreadable texture, but goat cheese is not as strong as feta concerning the taste.

 If you are not a fan of blue cheese, goat cheese is your best choice.
 It complements many scrumptious dishes, including sandwiches, grain bowls, salad, and pizzas.

 There’s no need to say much about cheddar, a big name in the cheese industry.
 Cheddar can be served with sandwiches. macaroni, or meat.
 It has a firm texture, not as fragile as the other types.